RotichKipkoech/RotichKipkoech/README.md

 I am a Software Engineer with over 4 years of experience in the industry.
 I have a strong understanding of JavaScript,vPython, Java and AWS Cloud computing.
 I am also proficient in a variety of other web development technologies, including React, Flask, Springboot and Bootstrap.
 I have honed my skills in front-end development, back-end programming, and responsive design.
 I am a highly motivated and results-oriented individual with a passion for building high-quality websites and web applications.
 I am also a team player and I am able to work effectively with others to achieve common goals.

-* 🌍  I'm based in Kenya
+* 🌍  I'm based in Nairobi Kenya
 * 🖥️  See my portfolio at [ALL ABOUT ME](https://kennedyrotich.netlify.app/)
 * ✉️  You can contact me at [kipkoechrottich@gmail.com](mailto:kipkoechrottich@gmail.com)
 * 🧠  I'm Proficient in Springboot